This classic cut-out gingerbread cookie recipe is easy to make, perfect for decorating, and always so delicious.

 - 1/2 teaspoon salt

 - 3/4 cup unsalted butter, softened to room temperature

 - 1 large egg

 - 1/2 cup unsulfured molasses

 - 1 1/2 teaspoons vanilla extract

 - optional toppings: simple icing (see below), red hots, sprinkles, etc.

 To Make The Gingerbread Cookies:

 - In a large mixing bowl, whisk together flour, cinnamon, ginger, baking soda, cloves, salt and nutmeg.
 Set aside.

-- In an electric stand mixer fitted with the paddle attachment (or alternately, you can use a hand mixer and a large mixing bowl), beat the butter and sugar together for 2 minutes on medium-high speed until light and fluffy.
-Add in eggs, molasses and vanilla, and beat on medium speed until combined.
+- In an electric stand mixer fitted with the paddle attachment (or alternately, you can use a hand mixer and a separate large mixing bowl), beat the butter and sugar together for 2 minutes on medium-high speed until light and fluffy.
+Add in egg, molasses and vanilla, and beat on medium speed until combined.
 Reduce mixer speed to low, and gradually add the flour mixture until just combined.